Chenglu0426/FairGraphFL/README.md

 For the graph classiciation datasets, download and unzip it, and put it under data/.

 ### Files
-`client.py`: the functions of the clients, such as updating the model locally,
+`client.py`: the functions of the agents, such as updating the model locally and uploading the prototypes.

+`server.py`: the functions of the server, such as aggregating the prototypes the contribution of the agents.

+``